-We lead you on a journey of object-based study through lectures and contributions from a wide range of leading scholars, curators, and art market professionals.
+We lead you on a journey of exploration supported by lectures and contributions from a wide range of leading scholars, curators, and art market professionals.
 We have a formal association with the British Museum and the Victoria and Albert Museum, which allows us to offer exceptional access to the collections and curatorial expertise of both institutions.